 Interest Only Home Loans

-Interest only home loans, as the name suggests, is where you are only paying off the interest charged on top of your principle amount borrowed.
+Interest only home loans, as the name suggests, is where you’re only paying off the interest charged on top of the principle amount borrowed.
 Your repayments will be comprised of the interest charges only.
 While this sounds appealing, you need to be aware of any introductory periods that revert to principle and interest repayments, as your repayment amount will increase.

 Interest only lending is suited to investors taking out a mortgage to buy an investment property, as the interest only repayments provide certain tax benefits.
-They are also good for managing short-term loan needs.
+They’re also good for managing short-term loan needs.
 For example, you might need it for a bridging or construction loan.

 Variable & Fixed Home Loans

 The other key feature of a home loan is whether to go with a variable or a fixed interest rate.
-There are advantages and disadvantages to both, which we’ll go through next.
+There are advantages and disadvantages to both.

-Fixed home loans provide the convenience of a fixed rate mortgage for a term of either 1, 3 or 5 years.
+Fixed home loans provide the convenience of a fixed rate mortgage for a term of either 1, 2, 3 or 5 years.
 After your term is up, the rate will usually revert back to the bank’s standard variable rate unless stated otherwise in your loan contract.
-The benefit is, you know exactly how much your repayments will be each month, and your rate wont change.
-The main disadvantages are that fixed rate home loans are usually a bit higher than variable rate loans, they can have higher set up fees and break costs, and banks will usually limit how much you can pay off your loan in a year.
+The benefit of a fixed home loan is you know exactly how much your repayments will be each month and your rate won’t change during the fixed period.
+The main disadvantages are that fixed home loan rates are usually a bit higher than variable rate loans.
+They can have higher set up fees and break costs and banks will usually limit how much you can pay off your loan in a year.

 Choosing a Home Loan Based On the Features You Are Looking For

 Choosing a home loan is all about considering your current situation and making an educated decision as to whether the loan set up will suit you long term.
-A fixed rate home loan is great for fixed repayments that wont change during the term specified.
-However if you want to pay off more than the minimum monthly repayment, and make lump sum repayments where you can, it may not be the best choice.
+A fixed rate home loan is great for fixed repayments that won’t change during the specified term.
+However if you want to pay off more than the minimum monthly repayment and make lump sum repayments where you can, it may not be the best choice.

-Considering additional features such as a redraw facility or an offset account are great ways to make your savings reduce the interest charged on your home loan.
-Any bundled features that come with your home loan such as credit cards and insurances are also worth considering.
+Considering additional features such as a redraw facility or an offset account are great ways to make your savings reduce the interest charged on your home loan and to pay it off quicker.

-If you are looking for a Home Loan, but are not sure where to start, get in touch with the friendly team at Horizon Bank today and let us help you on your journey.
+If you’re looking for a Home Loan, but not sure where to start, get in touch with the friendly team at Horizon Bank today and let us help you on your journey.